Close

 Community Resources

-Despite the wealth in Lake Geneva, poverty and food insecurity exists in Walworth County, where families rely on the Bridge Food & Diaper Bank each month.
+Poverty and food insecurity exists in Walworth County, and families rely on the Bridge Food & Diaper Bank.
 The high cost of living leaves many working families, seniors, and children struggling to afford basic necessities.
 Hidden need persists, even in affluent areas, making community support essential.
-By providing critical food and diaper assistance, the Bridge Food & Diaper Bank ensures that no family is left behind.
-Investing in this resource strengthens the entire community—because when all residents have access to essentials, everyone benefits.
-Together, we can bridge the gap between wealth and need.
+By providing critical food and diaper assistance, the Bridge ensures that no family is left behind.
+Investing in this resource strengthens the entire community because when all residents have access to essentials, everyone benefits.

 Most urgent needs